 Student Council Fundraising Ideas for Middle Schools and High Schools

-Active peer to peer events are still a great idea for middle and high school students.
-As students get older, the challenges can have an added level of difficulty.
+Active peer-to-peer events are still a great idea for middle and high school students.
+As students get older, the level of difficulty increases.

 - Holiday Runs: If you want to time the school fundraiser with a holiday, there are ample themes that can work with your run.
 For example, it can be Santa-themed, Cupid/Valentine’s Day themed, St. Patrick’s Day themed, or Easter Bunny-themed.
 You get the idea – virtually any holiday fundraising theme will get students excited.

-- Zombie Lurches: This run can either simply be zombie-themed or be considered a zombie chase, where the concept is similar to tag and there are two sides: zombies and humans (that are yet to be zombies).
+- Zombie Lurches: This run can either be zombie-themed or a zombie chase, where the concept is similar to tag.
+There are two sides: zombies and humans that become zombies when tagged.

-- Obstacle Courses Races: The challenge elevates when students are older, especially with growing popularity in obstacle course races, such as Tough Mudder, Spartan Race, and Warrior Dash.
-Have one right in the school’s backyard with obstacles that really push the students to the next level.
+- Obstacle Courses Races: These challenges are growing in popularity with shows such as Tough Mudder, Spartan Race, and Warrior Dash.
+Have one right in the school’s backyard with obstacles that push the students to the next level.

 - Dog Walks: Bring the pups along for this one!
 Have students participate with their families in a dog walk for a furry fundraiser with all the community dogs.

 - Bike-a-thons: Does the school have an avid cycling group?
 Have the whole school join in on a fun fundraising affair with a bike-a-thon on local bike trails.